FreeOpcUa/opcua-modeler/README.md

 # How to install

-1. `apt-get -y install python-pip`
+1. Make sure python and python-pip is installed
 2. `pip3 install opcua-modeler`
 4. Run with: `opcua-modeler`